Before I get too deep into my thoughts on Crossfire Hurricane, I’d just like to point out one thing:

 Some parts that were interesting to me:

-Another song they do that I absolutely love is “You Gotta Move”…I mean, watch that and tell me they’re not an amazing blues band.
+Another song in the same vein that I absolutely love is “You Gotta Move”…I mean, watch that and tell me they’re not an amazing blues band.

 The bit about Altamont stuck with me too.
-It’s such a shame that that concert ended so negatively, and that the violence was tied to the Stones just because they played the final act.
+It’s such a shame how the concert ended, and that the violence was tied to the Stones just because they played the final act.
+They seem genuinely remorseful about the whole thing.
 Reading Pete Townshend’s book too, it seems like a lot of bands at the time were “assigned” these reputations from the media (e.g. “The Rolling Stones are the wild and dangerous version of the Beatles” or “The Who are loud destructive lunatics”), when in fact they viewed themselves quite differently.
-Just interesting to see it from the musicians’ point of view.

 It’s late and I’m tired, but it’s a holiday weekend so I’m expecting to go a little blog-crazy over the next few days.
 I’m slowly getting through Who I Am, and have some great quotes to share already.
 Happy Thanksgiving, dear reader(s?)!